ellcrys/papers/README.md

 However, not many countries have laws that recognise code as free speech.
 As a result, code sharing platforms are exposed to request and demands from governments to censor projects created by individuals of interests.
 It is not news that Github continues to face threats and attacks from governments[6] who want repositories removed.
  While code sharing platforms face a real threat from external and hostile actors, these services themselves can also exert censorship actions upon users and their projects according to predetermined or arbitrary terms which are mostly driven by their business models.
 Additionally, not only are users exposed to censorship behaviours incited by external agents and the code sharing platform, but they are also vulnerable to censorship by project admins or maintainers.
 Project maintainers are free to cut access to a repository they manage at any time and on their terms.
  The various levels of censorship threats make centralised code sharing platform unsuitable for hosting communities building innovative, competitive and possibly contentious applications and services.
-As long as contributions are hosted centrally, repositories continue to remain under threat.
+As long as contributions are hosted centrally, repositories continue to remain under potential threat.

 ### 2.2.2.
 Ownership